INL/BlackLab/aggregator/README.md

 ## cluster specs

-Start with 3 nodes.
+Start with 3 nodes, each with around 750M tokens.

 For each node:
 - 150G disk space
-- 8 cores    (increase if this is a bottleneck)
+- 8 cores    (not a bottleneck with single-user testing)
-- 24G memory (probably not a bottleneck)
+- 24G memory (16G turned out to be too low to have both enough JVM heap and significant OS disk cache)

 (total 24 cores, 72G memory)